NAD+ IV Therapy

 What Is NAD+?

 Nicotinamide adenine dinucleotide (NAD+) is a coenzyme present in every living cell in your body.
 It is not a vitamin, a mineral, or a drug — it is a fundamental molecule that your cells require to perform hundreds of metabolic reactions essential for life.
-Without adequate NAD+, your cells cannot produce energy efficiently, repair damaged DNA, regulate inflammation, or communicate effectively with one another.

 In recent years, NAD+ has become one of the most studied molecules in longevity science.
 Researchers have identified declining NAD+ levels as a hallmark of aging — and restoring NAD+ as a potential strategy for slowing or partially reversing age-related cellular decline.
+NAD+ therapy is often combined with other anti-aging approaches like peptide therapy for comprehensive results.

 Why NAD+ Declines with Age

-• Decreased biosynthesis — the body's ability to synthesize NAD+ from precursors (tryptophan, nicotinamide, nicotinic acid) diminishes with age due to reduced enzyme efficiency.
+The body's ability to synthesize NAD+ from precursors (tryptophan, nicotinamide, nicotinic acid) diminishes with age due to reduced enzyme efficiency.

-• Chronic inflammation — inflammation both consumes NAD+ directly and upregulates the enzymes that degrade it, creating a vicious cycle of depletion.
+Inflammation both consumes NAD+ directly and upregulates the enzymes that degrade it, creating a vicious cycle of depletion.

 What NAD+ Does in Your Body

-Energy and ATP Production
+Energy & ATP Production

-DNA Repair via Sirtuins and PARPs
+DNA Repair via Sirtuins & PARPs

 Cellular Communication